Updated: Mar 24

 Earth Day 2020

-Wednesday 22 April 2020 will mark the 50th anniversary of the movement to raise awareness and action on important global issues facing us all and Earth Day 2020 will be far more than a day.
-It will be a historic moment when citizens of the world rise up in a united call for the creativity, innovation, ambition, and bravery that we need to meet our climate crisis and seize the enormous opportunities of a zero-carbon future.
+Each year on 22 April the world's population joins together to raise awareness and action on important global issues facing us all and Earth Day is far more than a day.
+It is a historic moment when citizens of the world rise up in a united call for the creativity, innovation, ambition, and bravery that we need to meet our climate crisis and seize the enormous opportunities of a zero-carbon future.

-2020 is even more poignant with the Coronavirus pandemic changing the way we travel and interact.
+Earth Day is even more poignant now with the Coronavirus pandemic changing the way we travel and interact.

 As you know our ethos of Adventure Accessories is to reconnect you with nature safely and respectfully.
 I am sure everyone reading this post cares about the environment and our impact upon it.